2016 Program Details

 - Learn how to function safely in a wide variety of job site scenarios, from identifying hazardous materials to proper use of personal safety equipment and scaffolding.

-There are no prerequisites for the new construction program.
+There are no formal prerequisites for the new construction program.
 The curriculum is designed to accommodate those with lots of construction experience as well as those with little or no building background.
-A high degree of self-motivation and an eagerness to learn are the most valuable attributes for those considering this program.
+The selection process for participants is based on a cover letter you send with your application.
+We are looking for participants who are serious about pursuing a life path in sustainable and natural building.